ukgovdatascience/govuk-tech-docs-sphinx-theme/README.md

 ### Apply the theme's components

-This theme should be compatible with most ReStructuredText syntax, and also includes some [GOV.UK Design System][govuk-design] components.
-See the [example components][docs-example-components-rest] page for further details.
+This theme should be compatible with most ReStructuredText syntax, and also includes [components from the GOV.UK Design System][govuk-design].
+[See the example components page for further details][docs-example-components-rest].

-If you are using [MyST-Parser][myst] to build Sphinx documentation using Markdown, see the [equivalent Markdown components page][docs-example-components-md].
+[If you are using MyST to build Sphinx documentation using Markdown][myst], see the [equivalent Markdown components page][docs-example-components-md].

 ## Troubleshooting

-If you have difficulties with this theme, please raise an [issue][repository-issues] or [contact us][email].
+If you have difficulties with this theme, [please raise an issue][repository-issues] or [contact us to report a problem][email].

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.
-Additional third-party component licences are stated in the [`LICENSE`][license] file.
+[Additional third-party component licences are stated in the `LICENSE`][license] file.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ## Contributing

-If you want to help us build, and improve `govuk-tech-docs-sphinx-theme`, view our [contributing guidelines][contributing].
+[If you want to help us build, and improve `govuk-tech-docs-sphinx-theme`, view our contributing guidelines][contributing].

 ## Acknowledgements

-This project structure is based on the [`govcookiecutter`][govcookiecutter] template project.
+[This project structure is based on the `govcookiecutter` template project][govcookiecutter].

 [contributing]: ./docs/contributor_guide/CONTRIBUTING.md
 [docs-example-components-md]: ./docs/example_components/markdown.md
 [docs-example-components-rest]: ./docs/example_components/restructuredtext.rst
-[docs-loading-environment-variables]: docs/contributor_guide/loading_environment_variables.md
 [email]: mailto:gdsdatascience@digital.cabinet-office.gov.uk
 [govcookiecutter]: https://github.com/ukgovdatascience/govcookiecutter
 [govuk-accessibility]: https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps